rodfer0x80/hgol/README.md

 # hgol

-> haskell game of life
+> Finally, Game of Life in Haskell